 - 1. Open a command shell and log in as root. - 2.
 Uninstall any previous version of the client software before you install the new version.
-Uninstalling on page 28 provides instructions - 3.
+Uninstalling provides instructions. - 3.
 (Optional) Set the VARDIR environment variable to a new location by typing the following command: